BEFORE TAKING HITS,

 REMEMBER THE TIPS

-Take it from Meg the budtender — responsible marijuana use is the only way to fly.
-So let’s set the bar high and understand why we all have a responsibility in using marijuana safely and respectfully.
+Take it from Meg the budtender — responsible cannabis use is the only way to fly.
+So let’s set the bar high and understand why we all have a responsibility in using cannabis safely and respectfully.
 Follow along for Meg’s tips and advice.

 A brunette woman with a backpack.